NAB Hubs Help Page

 commonly available variety also does not work).
-Our product also does not enable mounting 10.5" reels on machines which were simply not designed to use them.
-The vast majority of consumer reel-to-reel decks sold accepted only seven inch or smaller reels.
+Our product also does not enable mounting 10.5" reels on machines which were never intended to use them.
+Many consumer reel-to-reel decks accept only 7" or smaller reels.
 A simple spindles less than 10.5" apart?
 If yes, your machine cannot handle distance between either reel spindle and the nearest corner of the head block cover less than 5.5"?
-If yes, there is insufficient clearance for 10.5" reels.
+If yes, there is insufficient room for 10.5" reels.
 One final clue: virtually all 10.5" machines have a tape size selector switch (usually marked large/small, 10/7, or similarly) used to adjust fast-wind speed and torque.
 If your deck lacks this feature, it likely accepts 7" or smaller